 Many companies have more waste in their project selection process than in their project building process.
 They will spend 1 - 2 years deciding whether to approve a project.
 Once they have selected a project to build, scrum and XP can be put into place.
 However, what they really could use to help them is the understanding of waste that Lean provides.
 Waste includes delay, task-switching, hand- offs and other things which don't show up on an accountants balance sheet.
 Value stream maps are incredibly useful tools in this area.

 Internal vs. External

-Then we have the difference between internal and external products:
+We also have the difference between internal and external products.

 External products (or systems or applications) are things that we sell in order to generate revenue.
 The more customers we have to support (even on different versions/platforms), the more revenue we generate in return.

 Internal products (or systems or applications) are pure operating cost and do not directly generate revenue.
 The more customers we have to support (especially on different versions/platforms) the more it costs us to spend time, money and effort on activities that are not revenue generating.
 The people and time we spend on them means less money spent on revenue-generating activities.
 We only do it because we think we are getting productivity and/or cost-savings (e.g., over not having the tool/applications) in return and we still want to minimize it.
 Internal apps generally have a harder time justifying their existence/value to the business and their impact on the bottom-line, which may as well equate to justifying CM.

 Also, there is a huge difference between delivering to customers who don't live in your own backyard and aren't part of the same organizational culture and politics.
 There are typically extra layers of customer care/service between development engineers and direct customers/users, and the internal customers also have a lot more visibility and transparency and closeness into what is going on.